mikhama/async-race-api/README.md

 **Switch Car's Engine to Drive Mode**
 ----
-Switches engine of specified car to drive mode and finishes with success message or falls with 500 error.
+Switches engine of specified car to drive mode and finishes with success message or fails with 500 error.

 <details>